- An approximate school enrollment of 1,384 students in grades K-12.

 - A full slate of co-curricular sports and activities, plus free bus transportation for students who participate in after-school activities, encourages student involvement.

 - Career Education begins at the elementary level with lessons on career awareness through various in-class assignments and activities.
-In the middle school, career exploration software, Career Cruising and WIN Learning are introduced and various classroom activities are implemented utilizing these programs.
+In the middle school, career exploration software, Career Cruising, is introduced and various classroom activities are implemented utilizing these programs.
 Students will begin to refine their career interests and work towards an on-site experience and/or be provided with the opportunity to listen to an individual employed in a particular field.
 The Career Street website, www.careerstreeterie.org will also be utilized by students, teachers, and counselors to help set up these real life experiences.
 The same career exploration software and websites will continue to be used and refined at the high school level, with efforts made to have students identify a career interest and recognize the level and type of education needed to satisfy that particular career interest.

 - Community services offered through the district include: the Intermediate Unit Early Intervention Preschool, GECAC Head Start, YMCA Pre-K Counts and YMCA before and after school child care, all located within Northwestern Elementary School.
 Springfield Elementary hosts a GECAC Pre-K Counts program on site.